ensdomains/op-resolver/README.md

 ```

 If you want to see extra debugging info, pass `--debug` option to both command

+## Notes on Gateway

+Due to the "Optimistic" nature of the rollup, the state is only finalised after 7 days.
+You can specify `-v` option to either be `latest`, `finalized`, or the default.

+- `latest` returns the state proof that was published into L1 (~20 minutes)
+- `finalized` return the proof that passed the challenge period (1 week)
+- The default sets sets `{l1BlocksAgo: 2000}` option when quering the proof from Optimism to wait for 2000 blocks (a few hours)

 ## How to deploy to public net (goerli for example)